Our studentships

 Our transdisciplinary PhD projects explore a variety of exciting, cutting-edge topics.

-All five of our doctoral researchers will be supported by a team of three supervisors and one advisor from at least two Schools.
+All five of our doctoral researchers are supported by a team of three supervisors and one advisor from at least two Schools.

-This will ensure the research has a multidisciplinary approach, maximising learning opportunities and potential employability.
-Excitingly, this cluster of five studentships will offer networking opportunities and a chance to collaborate.
+This ensures that the research has a multidisciplinary approach, maximising learning opportunities and potential employability.
+Excitingly, this cluster of five studentships offers networking opportunities and a chance to collaborate.

 The supervisory team consists of 20 academics from seven Schools, spanning a diverse range of backgrounds and technical research areas.
-We will organise regular seminar and social events.
+We organise regular seminar and social events for the students.

 Our studentship topics